tthuynh24/wdiorv/README.md

 10. type npm test (this will test your test suite)

 ## Overview
-We will test a landing page using Selenium WebdriverIO
+We will test a landing page using Selenium WebdriverIO:

 1. Making sure images and graphics are all visible
 2. Making sure prices, phone numbers are formmatted correctly (using regex)
 3. Making sure form is validated
 4. Making sure links direct correctly
 5. Making sure text is correct / spelling is correct
 6. Making sure Javascript interactions are working
 7. Making sure CSS is consistent across similar elements

 ## Results from Testing